Table of Contents

 |Congenital syphilis||Neonates with normal CSF: intramuscular benzathine penicillin G 50,000 U/kg in a single dose.
 Neonates with abnormal CSF and babies with CNS involvement: intramuscular aqueous procaine penicillin G 50,000 U/kg/day for 10 days.||3, 6, 9, 12 and 24 months|

-It is not required for the direct treatment unless there are severe complications which lead to the secondary infection of the skin and bone lesions.
+It is not required for the direct treatment unless there are severe complications which lead to the secondary infection of the skin and bone lesions and tertiary syphilis.